 transformational.
 Our effort to onboard IWP employees was an important step towards In 2022, an important focus for Denali was Western Products (IWP) in April, 2022 was our company.
-The acquisition of Imperial on integrating new team members into divese recruiting, onboarding, and training diverse, we've strengthened our focus on practices.
+The acquisition of Imperial on integrating new team members into an integrated company and a common culture.

+divese recruiting, onboarding, and training diverse, we've strengthened our focus on practices.
 With many Spanish-speaking As our workforce becomes increasingly employees, we are prioritizing inclusive communications.